-During your child's hospital stay, you and your child's medical care team will begin to plan for his or her discharge and develop a continuing care plan.
-If your child needs special home care equipment or home nursing, your child's nurse will help you arrange it.
+During your child's hospital stay, you and your child's medical care team will begin to help you prepare to go home from the hospital and develop a continuing care plan.
+If your child needs special home care equipment or home nursing, your child's nurse will help you arrange for it.

-- Discuss acceptable activity levels for your child, how to continue care at home, including necessary medications, therapies and follow-up appointments
+- Discuss acceptable activity levels for your child and how to continue care at home, including necessary medications, therapies and follow-up appointments.

 - Learn how to help your child return to school and make up necessary assignments.

 - Talk to the school nurse about your child’s unique health care needs and any necessary steps you need to take to arrange for returning to school.